nibynic/ember-form-builder/README.md

 You'll probably want to customize the markup Ember Simple Form generates.
 For that, you can override the default templates.

 Start by copying all or some of the [default templates](https://github.com/nibynic/ember-simple-form/tree/master/app/templates/components) to your app.
 Then modify whatever you want.

-Remember that Ember Simple Form is not yet stable and the templates are subject to change before we reach 1.0.0.
-Until then monitor the changes closely when upgrading.

 ## Legal ##